freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-36a.md

 ## Description
 <section id='description'>

-Require the user to fill out the text field before submitting the form by adding the word `required` like in this example: `<input type="text" required>`.
+To force a user to enter information in a form before submitting the form, you need to add the `required` attribute to the applicable `input` element.

+Instead of setting a value to the `required` attribute, just add it to the `input` element by making sure there is space between it and other attributes.

 </section>